-60. All costs related to RP implementation would be borne by the Government and BMC.
+70. All costs related to RP implementation would be borne by the Government.
+The budget is proposed on Detailed Cost Estimates by Financer table no. 11 under PAM/ RUDP.
 The EA will ensure that adequate funds are delivered on time to the PIU for timely implementation of RP.

-IX.
-INSTITUTIONAL ROLES AND RESPONSIBILITIES
+X. INSTITUTIONAL ROLES AND RESPONSIBILITIES

-61. The Ministry of Urban Development (MOUD) is the executing agency, working through its Department of Urban Development and Building Construction (DUDBC), which has established a Project Coordination Office (PCO) for the project headed by project director.
+71. The Ministry of Urban Development (MOUD) is the executing agency, working through its Department of Urban Development and Building Construction (DUDBC), which has established a Project Coordination Office (PCO) for the project headed by project director.
 The PCO will be supported by a social development consultant placed at PCO to ensure smooth implementation of the social safeguard measures and take corrective actions if necessary.
 The Implementing Agencies for the RUDP, with a project implementation unit (PIU) headed by project manager and staffed with a social development specialist are stationed at Biratnagar.

-62. In BMC office, a municipal project management committee (MPMC) has been established in order to resolve project implementation issues, including safeguard issues, enhance collaboration among relevant departments and organizations, and expedite decision-making processes with an aim at achieving intended project output and outcome.
+72. In BMC office, a municipal project management committee (MPMC) has been established in order to resolve project implementation issues, including safeguard issues, enhance collaboration among relevant departments and organizations, and expedite decision-making processes with an aim at achieving intended project output and outcome.
 MPMC is chaired by the Mayor, and comprises relevant department heads of the BMC, chief of the divisional office of DUDBC, DWSS and other relevant government departments, a representative from district development committee, four members representing the local disadvantaged communities, NGOs, women's groups and the private sector, and the project manager working as secretariat.

-63. Safeguard desk (SD).
+73. Safeguard desk (SD).
 Safeguard desk has been established in the RUDP, PIU for planning, monitoring and follow up of environment safeguard, social safeguard issues and resettlement plan.
 It is a functional mechanism that has been started and is managed by PIU and DSC.
 The desk is staffed by the social development chief of PIU, with close consultation of PM/ PIU.
 It is decided that the desk will review, update and discuss on progress, issues, constraints and challenges of environment, social aspects and social safeguard measures.
 Fourth meeting of social safeguard on March 5, 2018 has decided to nominate DSC environment safeguard expert in SHD as a member.
-And also decided to invite department chief of environment department, BMC and contractor's nodal person (safety incharge) as per required in meeting.
-A total of six safeguard desk meeting has been held during this quarter.
+And also decided to invite department chief of environment department, BMC and contractor's nodal person (safety in-charge) as per required in meeting.
+A total of nine safeguard desk meeting has been held during this quarter.
 SD discussed over different social and environmental agendas to immediate mitigate of public complains.
 The safeguard help desk composition is presented in the table below.
+And Safeguard meeting minutes is presented in an annex.